Armed man threatens Shaheen Bagh protesters to end agitation, overpowered

 An armed man, claiming to have links with a political party, entered the protest area at Shaheen Bagh on Tuesday and threatened the anti-CAA agitators there, according to eyewitnesses.
 A video clip of the alleged incident which is doing the rounds on social media shows a gun-wielding man being overpowered by the protesters.

-According to Syed Taseer Ahmed, one of the protestors and a local, the man, who claimed to have links with a political party, climbed up the stage around 3 pm and threatened people to end the agitation.
-He was, however, overpowered by other protestors and taken away from the site.
+According to police, the man was identified as Mohammad Luqmaan (50), a resident of Shaheen Bagh and was carrying a licensed pistol.
+He is a building contractor and had gone to the protest site with a group of people to talk to the demonstrators regarding the reopening of the road blocked by them, they said.

-Police said they will identify the person and will call him for an interrogation.
-"We will ask him about the source of the weapon.
-If needed, appropriate actions will be taken after the interrogation," a senior police officer said.
+Syed Taseer Ahmed, one of the protesters and a local said the man climbed up the stage at around 3 pm and threatened people to end the agitation.
+He was, however, overpowered by other protesters and taken away from the site.

 Shaheen Bagh Official, a Twitter handle which posts updates from the protest site, wrote at 6 pm, "An official and urgent appeal from Shaheen Bagh: armed anti-social elements have entered the protest area.
 We fear that more right-wing groups could enter and launch an attack.
 We appeal to all to join the protest, strengthen our numbers and prevent any violence."
 At 6.21pm, it tweeted an update.